 Duke University offers a world-class doctoral program in economics, featuring a vibrant faculty of exceptional scholars and teachers along with superior research facilities.
 The faculty is dedicated to anchoring all teaching and research firmly in the core disciplines of microeconomics, macroeconomics and econometrics.
 The first year of the program lays the critical foundation necessary for later work in field courses and dissertation-level research.

-- ECON 700 Mathematics for Economists completed during the month of August preceding the first year
+- Attend Math Camp during the month of August preceding the first year

 - Minimum of 48 graded, graduate credits